AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicwav2vec.md

 url: /indicwav2vec
 ---

+IndicWav2Vec is a multilingual speech model pretrained on 40 Indian langauges.
+This model represents the largest diversity of Indian languages in the pool of multilingual speech models.
+We fine-tune this model for downstream ASR for 9 languages and obtain state-of-the-art results on 3 public benchmarks, namely MUCS, MSR and OpenSLR.

 As part of IndicWav2Vec we create largest publicly available corpora for 40 languages from 4 different language families.
 We also trained state-of-the-art ASR models for 9 Indian languages.